knshetty/persons-info-dataservice-eg-with-tdd/Readme.md

 Person-Info Service - A Toy Example
 ===================

-This example service is a Java implementation, which can perform data-extraction from multiple resources and performs simple transformation operations on the extracted dataset.
+This example service is a Java implementation, which can perform data-extraction from multiple resources and conduct simple transformation operations on the extracted dataset.
 In addition, this service can filter dataset based on certain property value before outputting info to the screen.

 ----------
 ## High-Level Requirements